duy-luongh/codepath-prework/README.md

 ## Video Walkthrough (GIF)

-Start/End Button Behavior:
+Start/Stop Button Behavior: Press start to start the game, and press stop to stop the game.
 ![](http://g.recordit.co/Mj3e9ltXbm.gif)

-Losing the Game:
+Losing the Game: User will have 3 guesses in total, and if the user to make 3 mistakes, they lose the game.
 ![](http://g.recordit.co/FWLa4K66Al.gif)

 Winning the Game: